yryuvraj/yryuvraj/README.md

 - 👋 Hi, I’m @yryuvraj
 - 👀 I’m interested in Python Projects in Machine Learning and Competitve Programming
 - 🌱 I’m currently learning DSA on CPP
-- 💞️ I’m looking to collaborate on anything related to Machine Learning or Neural Networks or APP PROTOTYPING
 - 📫 How to reach me - gamail : yrathi66@gmail.com

 <!---